qing3962/password-protection/README.md

 When you launch the Obsidian:

-If the protected folder you set is the root folder (/), when you launch Obsidian, a password verification box will present, enter the correct password, you can just open a note.
+If the protected folder you set is the root folder (/), a password verification box will present, enter the correct password, you can just open a note.

 If the protected folder you set is a sub-folder (/xxx), when you open a note that located in the sub-folder, a password verification box will pop up, enter the correct password, you can open the note.

 Once you have entered the correct password, you will not be asked to enter it again when opening other protected notes.

-If you want to turn on protection again, you may invoke the command panel, type "pass", find the command - Password Protection: Open, run it, when you open a protected note, the password verification box will pop up again.
+If you want to turn on protection again, you may invoke the command panel, type "pass", find the command - "Password Protection: Open", run it, when you open a protected note, the password verification box will pop up again.

 In Obsidian for Windows, a Password Protection Button locates on the left-bar.
 Click on it to execute protecting or unprotecting action.

+Note: Once the password prompt modal is opened, it will not be able to be closed until you enter correct password.
+Because I don't want someone who doesn't know the password to be able to go on, otherwise the guys will see the tree of directory and title of the notes.

 ## The systems have been tested: